Cappadocia is well known for its unique desert landscape and cave dwellings, known as fairy chimneys, which used to be homes many centuries ago.

 - First, it’s important to know that the castle is made from soft rock, and it can be slippery in places, especially on the steps.
 If you plan to explore the caves and formations, do take care and don’t let children run about, as it’s very easy to fall in places.

-- You should wear hard-wearing shoes, not sandals or trainers without grip.
-As we mention, the ground is slippery in places, so make sure your shoes have plenty of grip.
+- You should wear hard-wearing shoes, not sandals or trainers without a grip.
+As we mentioned, the ground is slippery in places, so make sure your shoes have plenty of grip.